 Perhaps the most popular of the cookie icings, royal icing has many advantages: it’s easy to make, lactose-free, has endless decorating possibilities and it dries hard so that you can stack your cookies for transport.
 This recipe scores big with roll-out cookie lovers, since the sweetness of confectioners’ sugar balances nicely with a less-sweet cookie.
 It’s also the perfect icing for building and decorating gingerbread houses, a classic Christmas craft.

 2. Wilton Cookie Icing

 Our ready-to-use option scores big points with bakers on the go.
 It comes in a variety of colors, dries smoothly and comes in a squeezable, microwaveable bottle.
 Simply pipe the outline with icing straight from the bottle, then microwave to flood.
-Unlike royal icing, this icing doesn’t dry hard, so place them in a single layer on a plate or skip the extra cleanup by baking, decorating and serving them on our adorable Bake and Bring snowflake-print cookie sheets!
-Find our cookie icing here.
+Unlike royal icing, this icing doesn’t dry hard, so place them in a single layer on a plate or skip the extra cleanup by baking, decorating and serving them a cookie sheet!

 For dimensional decorations like wreaths and roses, or to give your cookies that cupcake mouthful-of-frosting appeal, buttercream is a versatile choice.
 Our vanilla recipe is a classic flavor that works wonderfully as a filling for sandwich cookies.
 Too vanilla?
 Get into the holiday spirit and experiment by using any of our many buttercream recipes to add flavor and bit of festive flair to your favorite cookie recipe.